 - The Roman Catholic church have changed this pattern where only the priest takes both of the elements (the congregation takes only the bread) and you can take communion any day of the week.

-- Most evangelical churches take communion once a month or once per year in accordance with their leaders instruction and their tradition.
-But this is not how the New Testament says it should be figured out.
+- Most evangelical churches take communion once a month or once per year in accordance with their leaders' instruction and their tradition.
+But this is not how the New Testament says it should be practiced.

-So if you go down the list for every difference between us and other people or other groups or other churches, it will invariably boil down to this: we seek to speak and to do things specifically according to the pattern and teaching of the New Testament; nothing more, nothing less.
-Others, for various reasons, have chosen to change or delete or add laws, traditions and doctrines that cannot be supported by the New Testament.
+If you examine every difference between Churches of Christ and other groups or churches, it will invariably come down to this: we seek to speak and to do things specifically according to the pattern and teaching of the New Testament; nothing more, nothing less.
+Others, for various reasons, have chosen to change, delete or add laws, traditions and doctrines that cannot be supported by the New Testament.
 In many cases they support their practices with human thinking not divine thinking.

 This Chapter's Questions

-This covers and reconfirm some of the material we talked in our last chapter.
-Now we will answer some questions that may arise when you explain the idea of New Testament Christianity and pattern theology.
+This covers some of the material we talked about in our last chapter.
+In going forward, I will try to answer questions that may arise when you attempt to explain the ideas of New Testament Christianity and pattern theology to others.

 1. Why Pattern Theology?